mefor44/mefor44.github.io/_posts/2023-08-13-recommender-systems-introduction.md

   src="/resources/recommender-systems-introduction/matrix-factorization-vis.png"/>
   <figcaption class="figure-caption text-center">How matrix factorization works. (<a href="https://developers.google.com/machine-learning/recommendation/collaborative/matrix?hl=en">Image source</a>).</figcaption>
 </figure>
 In this example we decompose user-item interaction matrix into two 2 dimensional metrices.
 One for user representation and one for item representation.
 To obtain score for a given user-item pair we just take the dot product between correct vectors.

-TODO: add more equations, a bit more theory, 1-2 images
+Depending on the scenario model is trained with mean squared error loss (explicit feedback) or binary cross entropy (implicit feedback).
+We will return to the problem of choosing loss function in coding section.

 ## Hands-on example
+Let's start with importing necessary libraries.
 ```python
 import pandas as pd
 import torch